-And yes our heart will still bleed when we see cruelty to children or animals, when we see man’s inhumanity to man and the environment.
-But in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for these actions are generated by the deep ignore-ance of our real abiding nature – our indivisible unity.
-Then if we happen to find ourself helping a particular cause, that support is rooted in loving intelligence and not the need for self aggrandisement, or to avoid dealing with our own unresolved pain.
+And yes our heart will still bleed when we see cruelty to children or animals, when we see humanity’s inhumanity to humanity and the environment.
+But in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for all these actions are generated by the deep ignore-ance of our real abiding nature—our indivisible unity.

 When the critical thoughts start to roll, this is not about trying to stop them, wishing them away or punishing ourself for having them (but if we do, what if that’s ok too?!).

 Instead they come as love’s special envoys, inviting us to see the mechanism of separation at work, to see through our literal self-centredness, to see that this creation called life is woven together with strands of love, unravelling and refashioning in ever changing patterns and forms, that every experience, every conversation, every character—in all their colours, shapes and sizes, with all their quirks and eccentricities—are really our essential nature shining in a multitude of ingenious disguises, inviting us to delight once more in the glorious majesty of being.